Lleyton Hewitt: Junior years

+1998-1999: Early pro career

 Hewitt commenced his professional career in 1998.
 He became one of the youngest winners of an Association of Tennis Professionals (ATP) tournament when he won the 1998 Next Generation Adelaide International, defeating Jason Stoltenberg in the final, having defeated Andre Agassi in the semi-finals.
 Both Aaron Krickstein winning Tel Aviv in 1983 and Michael Chang winning San Francisco in 1988 were younger than Hewitt when they claimed their first ATP title.
 Hewitt then left Immanuel College to concentrate on his tennis career.
 He was an Australian Institute of Sport scholarship holder.

-He finished his professional tennis career on 24 January 2016 after 20 straight Australian Open appearances.
-His last professional singles match was against David Ferrer in the second round of the 2016 Australian Open at the Rod Laver Arena on 21 January 2016.
-In 2022, Lleyton Hewitt was inducted into the ‘International Tennis Hall of Fame.’